Mitigating Prior Errors in Causal Structure Learning: A Resilient Approach via Bayesian Networks: Experiments

 \subsection{Setup}

-\textbf{Methods and Datasets Used.} According to the Alg.
-2, this paper implements a causal structure learning method using quasi-circle for prior error correction.
-HC, as a typical score-based method, is used as the base model in Alg 2.
-This HC-based approach is referred to as Quasi-HC in this paper.
-In addition to HC and Quasi-HC, the methods involved in the comparison also include PC \cite{tsagris2019bayesian}, MMHC \cite{tsamardinos2006max}, CaMML \cite{o2006causal}, among which PC and MMHC are widely used constraint-based methods and hybrid methods, respectively, and CaMML is a special soft constrain method designed for priors.
+\textbf{Methods Used.} This paper implements two QC-based prior correction method named HC-QC and NOTEARS-QC, which utilize Hill-Climbing (HC) and NOTEARS respectively as the foundational models within Alg.
+2. These two methods are selected for they are representative in traditional and novel gradient-based methods, respectively.
+The comparative methods involved in the experiment include HC, MMHC\footnote{The codes of HC and MMHC can be found at https://github.com/Enderlogic/MMHC-Python}, PC\footnote{https://github.com/py-why/causal-learn}, CaMML\footnote{https://bayesian-intelligence.com/software/}, GranDAG \cite{lachapelle2019gradient}, GAE \cite{ng2019graph}, DAG-GNN \cite{yu2019dag}, GOLEM\footnote{The codes of NOTEARS, GranDAG, GAE, DAG-GNN, GOLEM can be found at https://github.com/huawei-noah/trustworthyAI/tree/master/gcastle}\cite{ng2020role}.
+Some of these methods have been introduced in Section \ref{section_Principal_CSL_Methods}, and the rest can be found in the appendix.

-Both real-world and simulated Bayesian networks are used.
-For real-world networks, Asia, Child, Alarm, and Insurance accessed from the Bayesian network repository\footnote{https://www.bnlearn.com/} are utilized, whose information is shown in the Table \ref{graph_information}.
-For simulated Bayesian networks, a random DAG with a certain number of nodes and edges is generated using the Erdös-Rényi method \cite{martinez2020computational}.
-For each real-world and simulated network, the datasets consist of randomly drawn samples from the joint probability distribution of corresponding set of random variables.
-Asia, Child, Alarm, Insurance dataset have 1000, 2000, 4000, 4000 samples, respectively, while for the random network data, an appropriate capacity is selected according to the number of nodes in the network.
+\textbf{Datasets Used.} The experiment covers real, pesudo-real and simulated data.
+Real data include SACHS (a well known data that quantifies the expression levels of various proteins and phospholipids in human cells) \cite{sachs2005causal}, ECOLI70 (data measuring the stress response of the microorganism Escherichia coli during expression of a recombinant protein) \cite{schafer2005shrinkage}, and MAGIC-NIAB (genotypes and traits on a winter wheat population produced by the UK National Institute of Agricultural Botany) \cite{scutari2014multiple}.
+For pesudo-real data, CHILD, ALARM, and INSURANCE accessed from the Bayesian network repository\footnote{https://www.bnlearn.com/} are utilized.
+The difference between pesudo-real data and real data lies in the fact that the former is generated based on true network structure, while the latter encompasses both genuine data and authentic network structure.
+The information of corresponding networks is shown in the Table \ref{graph_information}.
+For simulated data, a random DAG with a certain number of nodes and edges is generated using the Erdös-Rényi method \cite{martinez2020computational}.
+Each pesudo-real and simulated data consist of randomly drawn samples from the joint probability distribution of corresponding set of random variables.
+CHILD, ALARM, and INSURANCE dataset have 2000, 4000, 4000 samples, respectively, while for the simulated data, an appropriate capacity is selected according to the number of nodes in the network.

+\textbf{Parameter Settings} The parameter of the proposed strategy is only the iteration limit IL, which is set to 5.
+As for the parameters of the comparison methods, the default parameters of the source code are used.